Asymptotic posterior normality of the generalized extreme value distribution: Main results

-\BASadd{Our results remain valid under any sufficiently regular prior distribution.
-To make this concrete, we define one of many possible classes of priors that is compatible with the theory we present below.} \begin{condition} Let $\pi(\btheta)$ be \BASadd{any continuous proper prior density function with support on $\Theta=\{\btheta:\tau>0,\xi>-1/2\}$ or} an improper prior density function that satisfies $ \pi(\btheta)\propto g(\xi)/\tau$, where $g$ is bounded on any interval $[-1/2,c]$, $c>-1/2$, and is regularly varying at infinity with index $\alpha\in \mathbb{R}$; that is, $g(t\xi)/g(\xi)\rightarrow t^{\alpha}$ as $\xi\rightarrow\infty$. \end{condition} Again, Condition \ref{cond_for_prior} is sufficient but not necessary for asymptotic posterior normality, and other large classes of priors will also be sufficient.
+Again, Condition \ref{cond_for_prior} is sufficient but not necessary for asymptotic posterior normality, and other large classes of priors will also be sufficient.
 We impose this condition on the priors because it simplifies the proof and it is fairly common for any model with location and scale parameters.
-In fact, priors need to be of the form $\pi(\mu,\tau)\propto 1/\tau$ to satisfy the invariance of reparametrization.
-Under the GEV model, the corresponding MDI \citep{zellner1971introduction} and Jeffreys \citep{jeffreys1961theory} priors can both be factorized into $g(\xi)/\tau$ \citep{northrop2016posterior}, though $g(\cdot)$ increases without limit at $-1/2$ and $\infty$ for the Jeffreys prior and consequently the Jeffreys prior is not permissible for any sample size $n$.
-Hence the tail heaviness of $g(\cdot)$ needs to be controlled to ensure the posterior propriety and asymptotic normality.
+An important special case is the form $\pi(\tau,\mu,\xi)\propto 1/\tau$, which is invariant under reparametrization.
+Under the GEV model, the corresponding maximal data information (MDI) \citep{zellner1971introduction}, and Jeffreys \citep{jeffreys1961theory} priors can both be factorized into $g(\xi)/\tau$ \citep{northrop2016posterior}, although $g(\xi)$ increases without limit at $-1/2$ and $\infty$ for the Jeffreys prior and consequently the Jeffreys prior is not permissible for any sample size $n$.
+Hence the tail heaviness of $g(\xi)$ needs to be controlled to ensure posterior propriety and asymptotic normality.
+In \citet{zhang2024reference}, the performances of the ruled-based reference priors \citep{berger2009formal}, MDI priors and the Beta priors were examined extensively, and recommendations were also provided on the choice of prior for the GEV model according to the use case and the tail-heaviness of the observations.